sanying123/documentation/getting-started/getting-started.md

 ## Running the ShiftLeft Microagent

-Microagent support is currently only available for Java.
-Development is planned for .NET support; if you are interested in using the ShiftLeft Microagent for .NET, please fill out our [contact form](https://www.shiftleft.io/contact/).
+Microagent support is available for Java and .NET.

 ### Running the Microagent for Java